adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 categories: design ux
 ---

-You might be tempted to use placeholders to store hints.
-Or maybe as a replacement for labels.
-Either way, there are many reasons why this is problematic for users.
+Since placeholders came along, designers have adopted them as means of storing hints.
+They're appeal lies in their minimal aesthetic.
+Unfortunatley, [minimal does not always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).

+Some designers have gone one step further, and replaced labels with placeholders.
+Either way, placeholders are a problematic for many reasons.
+Here's why:

 ## 1. It's easy to forget

-When the user starts typing the placeholder disappears.
-This makes it easy to forget.
-The hint is there to guide the user and so it should always be available for reference.
+The placeholder disappears when the user types.
+Once it's gone it's hard to remember.

 <div class="image">
 	<figure>